 The cultivation of those sciences which have enlarged the limits of the empire of man over the external world, has, for want of the poetical faculty, proportionally circumscribed those of the internal world; and man, having enslaved the elements, remains himself a slave.

-To what but a cultivation of the mechanical arts [left brain] in a degree disproportioned to the presence of the creative faculty [right brain], which is the basis of all knowledge, is to be attributed the abuse of all invention for abridging and combining labour, to the exasperation of the inequality of mankind?
+To what but a cultivation of the mechanical arts [left brain technology] in a degree disproportioned to the presence of the creative faculty [holistic and intuitive right brain], which is the basis of all knowledge, is to be attributed the abuse of all invention for abridging and combining labour, to the exasperation of the inequality of mankind?
 (Shelley, A Defence of Poetry)

 This struggle is rooted, Marcuse notes, in the gulf between ego and being – the ego is not a ‘being’ – it is a detached Eye – it sees Being as a fierce and antagonistic ocean, forever about to overwhelm it, which constitutes the origins of the Flood myth, considered not as an historical event but a perpetual default setting that allows the Ego to maintain its position, to justify its continual conquest of being: “The ego experiences being as ‘provocation’, as ‘project’; it experiences each existential condition as a restraint that has to be overcome, transformed into another one”; “The ego becomes preconditioned for mastering action and productivity even prior to any specific occasion that calls for such an attitude.”
 We can hear echoes of this in the fear of being “swamped” by “floods” of immigrants, and it underwrites both the whole “project” of imperialism, and of Newtonian science and the control and rationalisation of “nature”.